BaronVonScrub/RPGGame/README.txt

 LICENSING: GNU General Public License https://www.gnu.org/licenses/gpl-3.0.en.html

+The music used is a modifier MIDI from Musescore.
+It is public domain: G.Ph.Telemann's Fantasy Nr 1

 REQUIREMENTS: Windows 10 (insider) build 1826 or higher Support not guaranteed on other platforms or earlier builds